andreasskov/test_app_6/README.md

 # README

+1. First test repo
-1. Complete Rubt on Rails Developer
+2. Complete Ruby on Rails Developer

 This README would normally document whatever steps are necessary to get the application up and running.